vitessio/website/content/en/docs/user-guides/configuration-basic/vttablet-mysql.md

 Let us assume that we want to bring up a single unsharded keyspace.
 The first step is to identify the number of replicas (including the primary) we would like to deploy.
 We should also make a decision about how to distribute them across the cells.

 Vitess requires you to assign a globally unique id (tablet UID) to every vttablet.
 This has to be an unsigned 32-bit integer.
-This is a legacy requirement derived from the fact that the mysql server id (also an unsigned 32-bit integer) used to be the same as the tablet uid.
+This is a legacy requirement derived from the fact that the MySQL server id (also an unsigned 32-bit integer) used to be the same as the tablet uid.
 This is not the case any more.

-In terms of mapping these components to machines, vitess allows you to run multiple of these on the same machine.
+In terms of mapping these components to machines, Vitess allows you to run multiple of these on the same machine.
 If this is the case, you will need to assign non-conflicting ports for these servers to listen on.

 VTTablet and MySQL are meant to be brought up as a pair within the same machine.
-By default, vttablet will connect to its mysql over a unix socket.
+By default, vttablet will connect to its MySQL over a unix socket.

-Let us look at the steps to bring up the first pair for an unsharded keyspace `commerce` in zone1 and a tablet uid of 100.
+Let us look at the steps to bring up the first pair for an unsharded keyspace `commerce` in cell1 and a tablet uid of 100.

 ## Starting MySQL

-`mysqlctl` is a convenience wrapper that can bring up and initialize a fresh mysql server, and isolate all associated files within directories that are tied to the unique UID.
-This makes it easy to bring up multiple mysql instances on the same machine.
+`mysqlctl` is a convenience wrapper that can bring up and initialize a fresh MySQL server, and isolate all associated files within directories that are tied to the unique UID.
+This makes it easy to bring up multiple MySQL instances on the same machine.

 The necessary arguments to a `mysqlctl` are the `tablet_uid` and `mysql_port`.
 Here is a sample invocation: